-- Select longitudinal Lines as shown.
-Hold the Shift down after selecting the first Line to add the other Lines to the selection. - Still holding the Shift select the transverse Lines of the surface representing the carriageways. - Drag and drop the Line mesh attribute Null, div = 8 from the 6 Treeview onto the selected features.
+- Select the 4 longitudinal Lines as shown.
+Hold the Shift key down after selecting the first Line to add the other Lines to the selection. - Still holding the Shift key, select the 2 transverse Lines of the middle surface representing the carriageways. - Drag and drop the Line mesh attribute Null, div = 8 from the selected features.